If you’re looking to hike with kids near Champaign-Urbana, we have ideas on where and how

 A popular location for tubing, canoeing and mountain biking, Kickapoo is a hiking destination, too.
 The 7.6-mile running “out and back” trail makes for a LONG hike with kids but you can still check it out.
 Kickapoo, in Vermilion County, has many other trails as well.
 If you like to camp, you can get all your outdoorsy activities in right there over the course of a weekend.

-A popular boating and fishing spot, in addition to one of Central Illinois’ only “beaches”, you can skip the water activities all together and stick to hiking.
+A popular boating and fishing spot, in addition to one of Central Illinois’ only “beaches,” at Clinton Lake you can skip the water activities all together and stick to hiking.
 Some of the paths wind along the water and make for good photo spots.
-We give this a friendly “beginner” rating because these trails are pretty easy to navigate and there are so many to choose from.
+We give this a friendly “beginner” rating because these trails are pretty easy to navigate and there are so many from which to choose.

 Another state recreation spot that gets a friendly “beginner” rating.
 Start at the paved Timber Point trail, as an example, for a nice, easy hike with your kids.
 There’s lots of space to walk along the lake so pick a sunny day to enjoy those glistening waters while you walk.
 Located in LeRoy.